Notes on going cycling in Florida

 It’s my destination in Florida because the surrounding area offers a good assortment of cycling routes that generally avoids unpleasant roads with high traffic volumes.
 This is important because Florida can be extremely car-centric, and many areas are dominated by large roads and regional highways that are often 6 lanes, and even 8 lanes wide.
 These thoroughfares can be very congested, especially during the peak tourist season from mid-February to the end of March.
 In Ottawa, think of big-box strip along Merviale Road (only worse).

 If you’re a beach person, you’ll be happy to know that Siesta Key’s beach is consistently rated one of the best in all of the US (including Hawaii).
+The area will also provide you with some spectacular sunsets over the water, something you won’t get on Florida’s east coast.
 Another advantage with Siesta Key is that it is located just south of Sarasota, a smallish medium size city (the population of its entire metro area is a little over 700,000).
 This means it is possible to access big city amenities without the need to navigate through a super large urban environment.
 An aquarium, museum, and botanical gardens are all within cycling distance.
-In fact, it’s possible to cycle from Siesta Key to downtown Sarasota in about 25 to 30 minutes.
+It’s possible to cycle from Siesta Key to downtown Sarasota in about 25 to 30 minutes.

 The weather in Florida isn’t overly hot during the winter (January to the beginning of March).
 In fact, it can be downright cool on certain days.

 One good thing about Florida weather during the winter is that it’s mainly sunny.
-You can get the odd cloudy day and the occasional thunderstorm that will roll through, but it’s officially the dry season, and you’ll see the sun most of the time.
+You can get the odd cloudy day and the occasional thunderstorm that will roll through, but it’s officially the dry season, and you should see the sun most of the time.
 By Florida standards, the humidity level is also quite reasonable, although you can still get a muggy day every so often.
-From time to time, it is possible to get some early morning fog along the coastline, but this usually burns off by 11:00 am.
+From time to time, it is possible to get some early morning fog along the coastline, but this usually burns off by mid-morning at the latest.
 Bugs and mosquitoes aren’t really a problem during the winter months.

-Florida, especially its west coast, does suffer from one deficiency that rarely makes it into the tourist brochures.
-It’s called the ‘red tide‘, a harmful algal bloom in the ocean that can release enough toxins in the air to affect people on the beaches or areas immediately adjacent to the waterfront.
+Florida, especially its west coast, can sometimes suffer from one deficiency that rarely makes it into the tourist brochures.
+It’s called a ‘red tide‘, a harmful algal bloom in the ocean that can release enough toxins in the air to affect people on the beaches or areas immediately adjacent to the waterfront.
 In varying degrees, people will suffer from a dry cough, throat irritation, and watery eyes, but it can be more serious for individuals with respiratory ailments such as asthma.
-A red tide can show up at a beach in the morning, be gone in the afternoon, or it can linger for a few days.
-It can sometimes affect one beach, but not another a few miles up the coast.
+Red tide blooms do not happen every year.
+When one does show up, it can affect a beach in the morning, be gone in the afternoon, or it can linger for a few days.
+It sometimes affect one beach, but not another a few miles up the coast.
 Although a red tide can sometimes be a nuisance for people on the beach, it shouldn’t have much affect on the cycling portion of a vacation.

 Getting there (flying)